I like to think about technology and how it can improve our health and our sustainable future.

 * * *

 I was previously a healthcare investor at Bain Capital Ventures.
-Prior to that, I worked at the White House on health reform and at the World Health Organization on infectious disease policy.
-I also worked at a biotech company, helping to develop a new drug for tuberculosis (TMC-207), and at Blackstone, where I focused on helping distressed companies.
-I graduated from Harvard, where I studied Biomedicine and published some of my work in Science, Nature Biotechnology, JAMA, and the New England Journal of Medicine and cited by the Wall Street Journal, Washington Post, and Le Figaro.
+Prior to that, I worked at Blackstone on financial restructuring and at the World Health Organization on infectious disease policy.
+I also worked at a biotech company, helping to develop a new drug for tuberculosis (TMC-207).
+I graduated from Harvard, where I studied Biomedicine.
+My work has been published in Science, Nature Biotechnology, JAMA, and the New England Journal of Medicine and cited by the Wall Street Journal, Washington Post, and Le Figaro.

 Our recent paper in the Journal of the American College of Cardiology (with an accompanying editorial by Dr. Califf and colleagues at FDA) identifies critical changes in cardiovascular drug development and novelty of biological targets over the past decade.